ghrcdaac/GHRC-Discover-Granules/README.md

 an exclusive file lock that does not allow other readers for the duration of the lambda execution.
 An additional downside is that as the database grows in size the throughput of EFS may become a problem.
-This issue might be minimized in later version of terraform where the EFS mount can be configured in elastic mode but the other two deployment options are more suitable for mose use cases.
+This issue might be minimized in later version of terraform where the EFS mount can be configured in elastic mode but the other two deployment options are more suitable for likely all cases.

 ### Cumulus-Read-Only: `db_type="cumulus"`
 When running with `"duplicateHandling": "skip"` the code will check the discovered `granule_id`s against the cumulus